 BESSIE (in development)

-An epistolary biography-in-pieces of a English show girl central to the circles of Viennese modernism before becoming peripheral with chronic illness.
-Working with the traces of her increasingly sick body in painting, paper ephemera and marginalia in research archives and special collections, museums and private collections, the book reflects on the risky, reparative pleasures of piecing together a precarious yet always rebellious life, and on feminist art historical research as an expression of lovesick attachment to the ever-elusive object of study.
-Work in progress from BESSIE has been published in MAP Magazine (2022).
+BESSIE is an epistolary biography of a show girl central to the circles of early 20th-century Viennese modernism before becoming peripheral with chronic illness, a position she would rage against in letters unanswered in the archive record.
+Working with the traces of her increasingly sick body in painting, photography, literature, paper ephemera, and marginalia in research archives and special collections, museums and private collections, with theories of cross-historical letter writing, chronicity and nonlinear, ‘sick time’, the book reflects on the risky yet reparative pleasures of piecing together a precarious, necessarily rebellious life, and on feminist art historical research as an expression of lovesick attachment to the ever-elusive object of study.
+Reimagining art history’s long relationship with the artist’s biography, the book offers in the form of an extended reply to Bessie, a sick woman’s life history as that of modern art and literature in ‘Vienna 1900’.

 Discovering L.A. (in development)